 The primary mission of the Testing Services Center is to support the testing needs of the university and the surrounding communities.
 The Center strives to create a testing environment that is conducive to the best test performance for each examinee.
 The Center administers a variety of institutional, state and national standardized examinations throughout the academic year.
 The Center also makes tests and test preparatory information accessible to members of the university and the public at large.
-The following is a brief description of each test administered, including upcoming dates:

 Computer-adapted Placement Assessment and Support Services (COMPASS):